mgabilo/findmax-mpi/README.md

 I tested the program on this quad-core processor: Intel(R) Core(TM) i5-3470 CPU @ 3.20GHz

 The execution time in seconds, speedup and efficiency for 1, 2, 4, 8,
 and 16 processors is show below.
 The execution times were averaged over 100 runs.
+Each processor generates 256000000 random numbers.

 | Processors                | 2       |  4      |  8       | 16      |  1       |